SUSAN TREGONING PHOTOGRAPHY

 #304.5 - Tishomingo State Park

-In the northern section of Mississippi, the Natchez Trace Parkway travels right through the middle of Tishomingo State Park.
+In the northern section of Mississippi, the Natchez Trace Parkway travels through the middle of Tishomingo State Park.

 The Well House